2021 and 2022 Plan Year Information

 Is there a time limit to submit expenses for reimbursement?

 No. You may submit eligible expenses at any time, including years later or even in retirement.
 What’s important is that your HSA is open at the time the service was incurred.

 No, investing the funds in your HSA is optional.

 The investment feature is flexible and allows you to invest a portion of your account balance.
 You must have a minimum cash balance of $500 in your HSA before you can begin investing your money.
 The HSA investment feature is designed to promote savings for future health care expenses.
 Reimbursements from your HSA for current health care expenses can only be taken only from amounts that are not invested.

 If I want to invest my HSA money, when can I start?

 You can begin investing your HSA assets as soon as your cash balance is $500.
-(Some investment funds may require a minimum investment.
+(Some investment funds may require a minimum investment in excess of $500.)
 If your account balance does not meet that minimum, you may not be able to invest in a particular fund immediately.)

 What happens to my investments if my cash balance falls below $500?

 If your balance falls below $500, you will not be able to purchase further investments until you replenish the cash account.
 The current investments you hold would remain invested in the account.